bernardo1024/Sanwaf-UI-2-Server/README.md

 # Sanwaf Overview
-Sanwaf is a declarative data validation framework that secures your UI & Server:
+Sanwaf is a declarative data validation framework that secures your UI & Server

 - Sanwaf-UI is a Sanitation Web Application Firewall that runs on the Browser